Steven Lowy

-During his career Lowy has served on numerous corporate and philanthropic boards including Westfield Corporation, Australian shopping centre company Scentre Group, as Chairman of Football Federation Australia and President of the board of Trustees of the Art Gallery of New South Wales.
-He is a former Chairman of the Victor Chang Cardiac Research Institute and is currently a director of foreign policy think tank, the Lowy Institute, as well as the Lowy Foundation and Lowy Medical Research Institute.
+During his career Lowy has served on numerous corporate and philanthropic boards including chairman of world board of trustees of Keren Hayesod-UIA, Westfield Corporation, the Australian Shopping Centre Council, Scentre Group, as Chairman of Football Federation Australia and president of the board of trustees of the Art Gallery of New South Wales.
+He is also a former Chairman of the Victor Chang Cardiac Research Institute.

 Lowy is the third and youngest son of Frank Lowy, a co-founder of Westfield.
 The Lowy family is one of the most prominent business families in Australia with a reported net worth in excess of $8 billion in 2016.
-In late 2014, Steven Lowy’s life was documented in a feature article in The AFR Magazine, "The Son Rises: Steven Lowy ascends at Westfield".
+In late 2014, Steven Lowy's life was documented in a feature article in The AFR Magazine, "The Son Rises: Steven Lowy ascends at Westfield".
 In 2010 Lowy was appointed a Member of the Order of Australia for service to business, philanthropy, the arts and medical research.

 Early life and education

-Lowy was born to a Modern Orthodox Jewish family, in Sydney, the youngest son of Shirley and Frank Lowy, and educated at Sydney Grammar School and the University of New South Wales where he graduated as a Bachelor of Commerce (Honours).
+Lowy was born to a traditional Jewish family, in Sydney, the youngest son of Shirley and Frank Lowy, and educated at Sydney Grammar School and the University of New South Wales where he graduated as a Bachelor of Commerce (Honours).
 He was awarded the University Prize for his honours thesis and later co-authored a paper with Professor Mark Hirst published in the academic journal Accounting, Organizations and Society.
+He received a Doctorate of Business (honoris causa) from UNSW in 2024.

-He joined Westfield Holdings in 1987, was appointed a Director of Westfield Holdings in 1989 and a Managing Director in 1997.
-He has also been a Director of Westfield Management Limited, the manager of Australia’s then leading retail property trust, Westfield Trust since 1988.
+He joined Westfield Holdings in 1987, was appointed a director of Westfield Holdings in 1989 and a managing director in 1997.
+He has also been a director of Westfield Management Limited, the manager of Australia's then leading retail property trust, Westfield Trust since 1988.
 Prior to joining Westfield Holdings in 1987 he worked in investment banking at First Boston Corporation in the US for two years.